MOSHE & THE ISSUES

 U.S. Families & Youth

 We call for social policies to focus on protecting families.
 The young— our citizens of tomorrow— are increasingly at risk.
 Programs must ensure that children, who are among the most vulnerable members of society, receive basic nutritional, educational, and medical necessities.
 The Green Party supports and seeks to expand Head Start and Pre- and neonatal programs.
 A Children's Agenda should be put in place to focus attention and concerted action on the future that is our children.
 A universal, federally funded childcare program for pre-school and young school children should be developed.
 Family assistance such as the earned income tax credit, available to working poor families in which the parent supports and lives with the children, should be maintained and increased to offset regressive payroll taxes and growing inequalities in American society.
 A living family wage is vital to the social health of communities.
 The actuarial protection of social security is essential to the well-being of our seniors, and maintenance of the system's integrity is an essential part of a healthy community.
-We oppose privatization of social security, call for the program to remain under the aegis of the Federal Government, and seek to expand its effectiveness.
+We oppose the privatization of social security, call for the program to remain under the aegis of the Federal Government, and seek to expand its effectiveness.
 We support the leading-edge work of non-profit public interest groups and those individuals breaking out of "careerism" to pursue non-traditional careers in public service.

 We must create new opportunities for citizens to serve their communities through non-military community service.
 Alternative community service to the military should be encouraged.
 We advocate the formation of a Civilian Conservation Corps, with national leadership and state and local affiliates, to spearhead efforts to work on the tasks of environmental education, restoration of damaged habitats, reforestation, and cleaning up polluted waterways.
 Providing land and resource management skills will challenge young people while encouraging social responsibility.